ezrantn/tweetify/README.md

 # Tweetify

-This is a Twitter API clone for learning, not affiliated with the official platform.
-It's for educational purposes and personal exploration of social media API concepts.
+Tweetify is a Twitter API clone designed for educational purposes and personal exploration of social media API concepts.
+It is not affiliated with the official Twitter platform.

-## Swagger
+## Swagger Documentation
-The API documentation can be accessed at `localhost:3000/api-docs`.
+Explore the API documentation by visiting `localhost:3000/api/v1/docs`.

 ## Tech Stack
 - TypeScript